mretegan/dockerfile-base/README.md

 mretegan/base
 =============

-The base image for other containers, which includes a [GoTTY][gotty] shell and file uploader.
+The base image for other images.
+It includes a [GoTTY][gotty] shell and WebDAV based file uploader.

 The essential rules/guidelines that it follows are: